Rabbit Class

 Home Learning

-All children are encouraged to complete a home learning project to build on their class Geography and/or Science learning.
+All children are encouraged to complete a home learning project to build on their class Geography and/or Science learning and examples or ideas will be posted here once we have spoken to the children about it, along with a date to return these.

-These projects are designed to run alongside the learning for a half-term and should be handed in on or before Thursday 17th July 2025.
-We look forward to inviting you into school at the end of the term to share the children’s projects.
+The projects are designed to run alongside the learning for a half-term and we will look forward to inviting you into school at the end of the term to share the children’s projects.

 Spelling

 At All Saints’ Primary School, we follow the Read, Write Inc. spelling scheme in Key Stage 2.
-This Summer term, we will continue learning the Year 4 spelling rules, as well as revisiting previous spelling patterns in order to fully imbed the children’s understanding of each spelling rule.
+This Autumn term, we will start to learn the Year 4 spelling rules, as well as revisiting previous spelling patterns in order to fully imbed the children’s understanding of each spelling rule.

 Dates for the diary